 9) “Contingents become exposed to covert efforts to “poach” them from their home agency.”

 Let’s use American Mobile’s MSP relationship with Kaiser Permanente as an example again.
-When a travel nurse signs a travel nursing contract to work at Kaiser, they must complete the online on-boarding modules through RN.com.
-The travel nurse must create an RN.com account to complete the modules.
-If the travel nurse forgets to uncheck the contact box in the process of signing up for an RN.com account, then they have just authorized RN.com’s parent company, you guessed it, American Mobile, to contact the travel nurse.
-Moreover, when the travel nurse shows up at the American Mobile onboarding orientation, the American Mobile representatives will pitch them on American Mobile’s Agency PRN staffing services.
+When a travel nurse signs a contract to work at Kaiser, they must complete the online on-boarding modules through RN.com.
+The nurse must create an RN.com account to complete the modules.
+If the nurse forgets to uncheck the contact box in the process of signing up for an RN.com account, then they have just authorized RN.com’s parent company, you guessed it, American Mobile, to contact the nurse.
+Moreover, when the nurse shows up at the American Mobile onboarding orientation, the American Mobile representatives will pitch them on American Mobile’s Agency PRN staffing services.
 Below is RN.com’s contact approval clause.
 I think you can see the cause for concern.